travelsonic/Dance-Dance-Revolution-Game-Engine/DDRMAX ENGINE/Dance Point and Grade Calculation.md

 N.G.
 Not Tracked
 ```

-To calculate the amount of earned DP, the game takes the number of steps that fall into a particular judgment quality, multiply it by the associated multipliers, then takes that product, and adds it to a sum.
+To calculate the amount of earned D.P, the game takes the number of steps that fall into a particular judgment quality, multiply it by the associated multipliers, then takes that product, and adds it to a sum.

-Boos and Misses, as you can see, take away earned D.P. - the algorithm uses negative values because this allows the algorithm to take away D.P. through the addition of negative values, which keeps the algorithm simple, and consistent.

 ```
 Let: